telnoiko/resume/Readme.md

 > Enjoy your local Resume.io 🤩

 Use cases:

 - separate data and the view for cv
 - create pdf versions on the fly
 - use different themes
 - serve cv from the web-site

 # Usage

 Just fork/download, update `resume.json`, then use provided commands to build nice resume locally.

+# Prerequisites

+- Docker installed

 ## Set Theme